KoderKow/dinnR/README.md

 ## Thanks To …

-  - Colin Faye’s [hexmake](https://connect.thinkr.fr/hexmake/) app for
+  - Colin Fay’s [hexmake](https://connect.thinkr.fr/hexmake/) app for
     easily making the hex sticker for dinnR